Infernal-Insights/LaBotBot/README.md

 Each script loads the `.env` file for configuration.
 ## Dashboard

-Run `python dashboard.py` to start a simple status page on `http://localhost:8000`.
+Run `python dashboard.py` to start a simple status page.
+By default the dashboard binds to `http://127.0.0.1:8000`.
+Use the `--host` and `--port` options or set the `DASHBOARD_HOST` and `DASHBOARD_PORT` environment variables to change the interface or port.
 The page refreshes automatically every 10 seconds and lists the priority links that the buyer bot will attempt to purchase.
 JSON APIs are also available at `/api/priority` and `/api/products`.
 ## Scheduling

 The scripts can be scheduled with cron.
 While logged in as `labot`, add entries using `crontab -e`: